- Jeep Wrangler insurance costs around $1,952 per year, $976 for a 6-month policy, or $163 per month.

 The Jeep Wrangler models with the most expensive insurance rates are the Rubicon 392 at $2,156 and the High Altitude 4xe at $2,084 per year.
 Those will cost an extra $384 and $312 per year, respectively, over the least expensive Sport 2-Door model.

-In most instances, as vehicle cost expands as add-on feature packages are added, the cost of insurance coverage also increases.
+In most instances, as vehicle cost increases as feature packages are added, the cost of insurance coverage also increases.
 The Wrangler follows this generality pretty closely, with the more expensive models being the most expensive to insure.

 The table below shows average insurance rates for trim levels and options available on the 2023 Jeep Wrangler.
 Rates are shown for both annual and semi-annual policy terms.